Massive gauge boson and Higgs boson as the vestiges of non-Fock vacuum: Discussion

 In this $ \widetilde{L}(x)$, the double role of the Higgs potential is dissolved, and each role is played by each physical process.
-Symmetry breaking is not induced by the Higgs potential, but occurs in the process from hypothetical to real world.
+Fermion's mass and the vacuum condensate are not related.
+Chiral-symmetry breaking is not induced by the Higgs potential, but occurs in the restoration process of the Fock vacuum.
 The vacuum condensate $v_h$ arises from the statistical gap in the transverse excitation.
-Fermion's mass and the vacuum condensate are not related.
-The Higgs and Goldstone fields, which are defined geometrically as radial and tangential modes along the Higgs potential, arise from the vacuum $|\widetilde{0}\rangle$ physically.
-The Higgs particle's mass is the result of the many-body phenomenon.
-As a result, the parameters $\mu$, $\lambda$ and $m_f$ in $L_h(x)$ of Eq.(\ref{eq:01}) have following physical interpretations
+Whereas the Higgs and Goldstone fields in the BEH model are defined by the Higgs potential, the Higgs boson represents the many-body phenomenon in the real world, and the Goldstone field arises from the phase factor in the vacuum $|\widetilde{0}\rangle$.
+Parameters $\mu$ and $\lambda$ in the Higgs potential are replaced by parameters that have physical interpretations,

 where $ \widehat{g}= (m_f/m_B)g = |U_0| (d_m^3/\sqrt{2} l_c^2)$.